DC Discharge Gridded Ion Thruster

 $$I_{sp}=\frac{I_b}{g}\sqrt{\frac{2MV_b}{e}}$$

 Meaning that maximizing $I_b$, $M$, and $V_b$ maximizes $I_{sp}$.
 Since higher $V_b$ increases $I_b$, it is crucial that a high $V_b$ is maintained when considering propellant efficiency.
-This is why modern thrusters have $V_b$ in the kV.
+This is why modern thrusters have $V_b$ in the kV (or, equivalentlly, power in the kW).

 1.2 System Overview